Tanaji Galgunde

 Tanaji Galgunde is an Indian actor primarily works in Marathi cinema best known for role in Sairat, which he was nominated for Filmfare Marathi Award for Best Actor in a Supporting Role.
 He made his Bollywood debut in 2022 with the film Jhund.

-Early life
+Early and personal life

 Tanaji Galgunde is from Solapur, Maharashtra.
 Before working in films, he was doing farming along with his college studies.
+He married his girlfriend Pratiksha Shetty in December 2024.

 Career

 Tanaji Galgunde made his debut in the 2016 film Sairat in a supporting role.
 Later he played various roles in the films Bhirkit, Maza Agadbam and the film Gast.

 He made his TV debut with the Marathi romance drama Man Jhala Bajind.
 Then he worked in few episodes of comedy TV show The Drama Company.

 In 2022, he made his Bollywood debut with the Jhund.

+In July 2025, Galgunde launched a YouTube channel titled Bhataktana (Marathi for "While Wandering"), through which he shares videos on rural lifestyle and traditional cuisine, including recipes for regional dishes.